-Patients we spoke with told us staff managed their paragail by way.
+Patients we spoke with told us staff managed their pain in a timely way.

 We asked the trust to provide pain management audits where they had checked the compliance score of pain management.
 We reviewed the trusts ward assurance tool data for May 2022.
 The trust provided site level compliance from March 2022 to May 2022 which evidenced 100% compliance for the key question surrounding pain management.